 Optioned to Mine Discovery Fund Pty Ltd.

-The 7,543 ha Rubi Project is located within the Paleocene age porphyry belt of northern Chile that hosts a number of significant, currently producing, porphyry copper deposits.
-The Project lies at relatively low elevation (1,900-2,100 m), within 20 km of the El Salvador and Portrerillos porphyry copper-molybdenum-gold mines and with good access to port facilities at Chanaral approximately 80 km to the west.
+The 7,543 ha Rubi project is located within the prolific Paleocene age porphyry belt of northern Chile, which is host to a number of significant, currently producing porphyry Cu deposits.
+The project lies at relatively low elevation (1,900-2,100m), within 20 km of both the El Salvador Cu-Mo-Au mine and the Potrerillos smelter, with excellent access to port facilities at Chanaral located some 80 km to the west.

 On October 15, 2020, Mirasol announced that it signed a definitive option agreement with Mine Discovery Fund Pty Ltd. (MDF) for its Rubi project.

 Mirasol granted MDF the option to earn-in 80% of the project over eight years by delivering a positive NI 43-101 compliant Prefeasibility Study Report.
 MDF has committed to funding a 2,000 m drill program at Rubi.
 Following the completion of this initial commitment, MDF is required to spend a minimum of US$1 million per year in exploration expenditures over the term of the agreement.

 MDF is fully funded to complete the committed 2,000m drill program at the project.
 Mirasol will be the operator during the option period.

 Following the completion of the 80% earn-in, MDF will have a one-time option to acquire the remaining 20% interest on terms to be negotiated between the parties.
 If this option is not exercised, the parties will form a participating joint venture to further fund the development of the Project.

 If either party’s interest in the joint venture is diluted to 10% or below, it will convert to a 1.5 % net smelter returns (“NSR”) royalty.
 The non-diluting partner can buy back 0.5% of the NSR royalty for the fair market value as determined by a qualified independent valuator.